Sorry, you need to enable JavaScript to visit this website.

 Only a few individual “youth-specific” rights exist; young French people generally benefit from (social) rights as their parents’ “assignees” (family benefits, social security membership, tax incentives, etc.) and enjoy few direct social rights of their own.
 Diverses studies published by the National Institute for Youth and Non-Formal Education emphasises this point, explaining it partly by the overall “familiarization” of young people’s benefits.

 Young people can nonetheless be informed on their rights.
-Ensuring that young people know their rights is one among many focuses of public youth policies, largely because they are all too often ignorant of them.
+Ensuring that young people know their rights is one among many focuses of public youth policies, largely because they are all too often uninformed about them.

 The government plans to strengthen the system of public service centres (Maison France service), which are not specifically dedicated to young people but whose mission is to facilitate access to public services for all inhabitants through information and support, particularly in rural areas and disadvantaged urban neighbourhoods.
 There are currently 2,428 "public service houses" in the country, an increase of almost 50% since 2020 (1,340 houses).